The Ten Best Darts Players Of All Time

 • Major Title Wins – 12

-Perhaps one of the most naturally gifted and highest-scoring players of all time, there is no doubt that despite 78 tournament wins, 12 majors and two World Titles, Gary Anderson could and perhaps should have achieved more in the world of darts.
+Gary Anderson is one of the most naturally gifted and highest-scoring players of all time.
+But there is no doubt that despite 78 tournament wins, 12 majors and two World Titles, Gary Anderson could and perhaps should have achieved more in the world of darts.

 John Part Career Honours